East Lake, Pinellas County, Florida

 East Lake is a census-designated place (CDP) in Pinellas County, Florida, United States.
 It was one of the last areas in the densely populated county to develop and often confused with East Lake in neighboring Hillsborough County.
 The population was 32,344 at the 2020 census.

 Geography

-East Lake is located at (28.099957, -82.697220).
-The unincorporated community is located just north of Oldsmar and east of Palm Harbor and Tarpon Springs.
+East Lake is located just north of Oldsmar and east of Palm Harbor and Tarpon Springs.

 According to the United States Census Bureau, the CDP has a total area of 81.8 sqkm, of which 74.9 sqkm is land and 7.0 sqkm (8.50%) is water.

 The closest beach is Honeymoon Island State Park.
 The closest county park is John Chesnut Sr. County Park, which covers approximately 255 acre off the east shore Lake Tarpon.